Cubel89/audio_in_app/README.md

 ```

 <br>
 Delete the audio from the cache.
-It will no longer play again until it is re-cached using the "createNewAudioCache" method
+It will no longer play again until it is re-cached using the "createNewAudioCache" method.
 <br>

 ```dart